Hindman's Theorem in the hierarchy of Choice Principles: Some basic results

 \begin{proof} By~\cite[Theorem 3.2]{brot-cao-fernandez}, a set $X$ is H-finite if and only if $[X]^{<\omega}$ is Dedekind-finite.
 Thus the proposition follows immediately. \end{proof}

 \begin{corollary} In $\zf$, $\fdf$ implies $\hind$, which in turn implies Form 82. \end{corollary}

 \begin{proof} Immediate from Proposition~\ref{equiv-hindman}. \end{proof}

 In particular, by taking any model of $\zf$ in which $\fdf$ holds but $\ac$ fails, we see that $\hind$ is strictly weaker than the full Axiom of Choice.
-The fact that the implication $\fdf\Rightarrow\hind$ is not reversible is established in Section~\ref{consistency-results}.
-That the implication $\hind\Rightarrow\text{Form 82}$ is not reversible is the content of Section~\ref{ht-vs-form82}.
+The fact that the implication $\fdf\Rightarrow\hind$ is not reversible is established in Sec.~\ref{consistency-results}.
+That the implication $\hind\Rightarrow\text{Form 82}$ is not reversible is the content of Sec.~\ref{ht-vs-form82}.

 In light of Proposition~\ref{equiv-hindman}, we see that $\hind$ is precisely the piece that is missing from either $\kl$ or $\rt$ to get $\fdf$, as shown by the following proposition.

 \begin{proposition} In $\zf$, the following are equivalent: \begin{enumerate} \item $\fdf$, \item $\rt\wedge\hind$, \item $\kl\wedge\hind$. \end{enumerate} \end{proposition}